pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         do anything with the information she has picked up.
         -   *e(x)* tells you little or nothing about *x*.

--   For centuries, cryptography was based on *private-key protocols*.
+-   For centuries, cryptography was based on *ivate-key otocols*.
     -   In such a scheme, Alice and Bob would have to actually meet before hand and agree on the scheme.
         -   Eve's only hope is to get the codebook and a message.

--   *Public-key protocols* such as RSA are significantly more subtle and tricky.
+-   *Public-key otocols* such as RSA are significantly more subtle and tricky.
     -   They allow Alice to send a message to Bob without ever having to meet him.
-    -   The central idea behind RSA is the dramatic constrast between facting and primality.
+    -   The central idea behind RSA is the dramatic constrast between facting and imality.
         -   Bob is able to implement a *digital lock*, to which only he has the key.

     -   By making his digital lock public, he gives Alice a way to send him a secure message that only he can decrypt.
-        -   This is how the Internet sends private and sensitive information.
+        -   This is how the Internet sends ivate and sensitive information.

--   In the RSA protocol, Bob need only perform the simplest of calculations, such as multiplcation, for a digital log.
+-   In the RSA otocol, Bob need only perform the simplest of calculations, such as multiplcation, for a digital log.
     -   By contrast, Eve must perform operations like factoring large numbers that would require more than the world's most powerful computers combined.